mdillondc/fzf/README.md

 2. Open files with editors:
    - In Zed editor with `fz`
    - In Neovim with `fv`
-3. Search file contents with `fSearchZed`
+3. Search file contents with `fsz`
-4. Kill processes with `fKill`
+4. Kill processes with `fk`
-5. Run `fHelp` for more options than listed in README.md (`fHelp` will always be more up-to-date than README.md)
+5. Run `fh` for more options than listed in README.md (`fh` will always be more up-to-date than README.md)

-Run `fHelp` to view all available commands and shortcuts.
+Run `fh` to view all available commands and shortcuts.

 ```bash
 =======================================================